superarts/website-looper/README.md

+# SuperArts Website Looper

+Loop through and reload the current page with a list of websites with a timer interval.

+This project is forked from [a sample project below](https://github.com/google/page-timer).

 ## How long have I been on this page?

 Ever open an email, do a task, then wonder how long that took?
 Install this,